advanced-rest-client/har/README.md

 - Follow [@ahmadnassri](http://twitter.com/ahmadnassri) & [@codeinchaos](http://twitter.com/codeinchaos) on Twitter.
 - Tweet [@codeinchaos](http://twitter.com/codeinchaos) with any questions/personal support requests.
 - Implementation help may be found at Stack Overflow (tagged [`httparchive.js`](http://stackoverflow.com/questions/tagged/httparchive.js)).
-- Read and subscribe to [My Blog](http://blog.ahmadnassri.com).
+- Read and subscribe to [My Blog](http://ahmadnassri.com).

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, HTTPArchive.js is maintained under the Semantic Versioning guidelines.
+For transparency into our release cycle and in striving to maintain backward compatibility, this project is maintained under the Semantic Versioning guidelines.
 Sometimes we screw up, but we'll adhere to these rules whenever possible.

 Releases will be numbered with the following format: